junxit/us-congress-bills-111/bill.md

   - **(A)** that—
     - **(i)** is a public or private—
       - **(I)** day or residential elementary school or secondary school; or
-      - **(II)** early childhood, elementary school, or secondary school program that is under the jurisdiction of a school, educational service agency, or other educational institution or program; and
+      - **(II)** early childhood, elementary school, or secondary school program that is under the jurisdiction of a school, local educational agency, educational service agency, or other educational institution or program; and
     - **(ii)** receives, or serves students who receive, support in any form from any program supported, in whole or in part, with funds appropriated to the Department of Education; or
   - **(B)** that is a school funded or operated by the Department of the Interior.
 - **(12)** *School personnel* The term school personnel has the meaning—